realmorg/realm/apps/web/src/pages/docs/learn/css.md

 Realm allows you to use custom CSS selectors to implement logic within your stylesheets.
 This empowers you to apply specific styles based on the element's attributes, states, or global states.

 We are adding a new hacky features to CSS selector (powered by CSSOM).
 You can use `gt`, `lt`, `eq`, and more to compare the value of the attribute, state, or global state.
-See the complete list of logic operators in <anchor-link href="/references/misc/logic-operators">Logic Operators reference</anchor-link>.
+See the complete list of comparison operators in <anchor-link href="/references/misc/comparison-operators">Comparison Operators reference</anchor-link>.

 The attribute selector is used to apply styles based on the element's attribute value.
 The attribute selector is denoted by the `\@` symbol for attributes, `\#` symbol for states.